CheckMaathy/CheckMaathy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Backend API with Java☕(Spring) and Node with Hexagonal Architecture.
+- 🔭 I’m currently working with Backend and Java☕ development.
-- 🌱 Learning Docker 🐳 , Microservices implementation and every day a little more about life.
+- 🌱 Learning Docker 🐳 , Microservices implementation, mobile development and every day a little more about life.
 - 💬 You can Ask me about almost all things related to cars and tech stuff

 <!--